tst-git/Tasklist/README.md

      * readiness (5%, 25&, 50%, 75%, 100%)
      * details.
    - Archiving a task: when readiness is set ot 100%, the user can select wheather the task is deleted or archived.

+# Supported Operating Systems
+- Android

+# Download
+Open Android Studio and select from the main menu VCS > Get from Version Control... > and enter to
+URL: https://github.com/tst-git/Tasklist.
+Then press Clone.

+# Installation
+This app is run and installed with a normal procedure.

 # Roadmap
 I will continue testing and developing this application.
 I will add more features and make it more powerfull,